 - Technological Infrastructure.
 Uber has an app that lets drivers clock in and out as they wish.
 Customers can buy whenever they want, and the process is much more seamless than searching the internet for a driver.
 This infrastructure lets 5.4 million people make money driving for Uber worldwide.
 This would not be possible without the help of their deep infrastructure.

 - Tax Support.
 Uber provides their drivers with the end-of-year tax documents they need to properly file their taxes.
+However, it might help to learn more about the IRS 1099k form, which is what Uber sends to their drivers that cleared more than $20,000 in customer sales.

 This should answer the question earlier about if service arbitrage makes you a d*ckhead.
 Everyone wins in service arbitrage.